Planning a solo women trip? Let us look at some of the essential tips that you can use for your upcoming solo women trip.

 It is a daunting task to venture out on your first solo trip.
 Just know that things will not go your way entirely.
 Have the crux of your journey planned and fit everything else in between.

 So, ensure your flight/bus/train tickets to and from your destination are booked, you have your first day’s accommodation all planned, and you have a list of things you’d like (more or less) to do.
 Keep some buffer in your schedule and enjoy your own pace.
 Also, have enough cash and spread it out across your bags.

 4. Travel Insurance

-This is easily the most skipped item on any list.
+Travel insurance is easily the most skipped item on any list.
 But, I am a big advocate for the same.
-Whether you’re travelling internationally or locally – ensure you get a decent plan.
+Whether you’re traveling internationally or locally – ensure you get a decent plan.